hackodes/shortcut-tabs-extension/README.md

 - Switch to the next tab (right) - Ctrl + Right Arrow
 - Switch to the previous tab (left) - Ctrl + Left Arrow
 - Add/Remove current tab from tab group - Ctrl + Period

+## Installation

+- Download the extension for Chrome (Chrome Web Store)  - [] OR
+- Download the extension for Edge (Edge Add-ons) - []

+- Configure your preferred keyboard shortcuts using extension settings.

 ## Development Setup